-Mission Santa Ines was the 19th of the 21 California missions to be created, and it resides in the small Danish town of Solvang only a few miles off Highway 101.
-The mission was founded by Father Estévan Tapís in 1804, and it is most famous for being the start of one of the largest Indian rebellions during the mission period.
-I got a chance to check it out on Day 3 of my missions drive which you can read about here or continue on in this post to learn about my time at Mission Santa Inez.
+Mission Santa Ines was the 19th of the 21 California missions to be created, and it resides in the small Danish town of Solvang, only a few miles off Highway 101.
+Father Estévan Tapís founded the mission in 1804, and it is most famous for being the start of one of the largest Indian rebellions during the mission period.
+I got a chance to check it out on day three of my missions road trip, which you can read about here, or continue on to learn about my time at Mission Santa Inez.

 - Cost: $5

 - Location: 1760 Mission Dr, Solvang, CA 93464